Flipper-Community/flipper-community-wiki/README.md

 1. once done, add them to the `flip-wiki/mkdocs.yml`, following the pattern of the other `.md` files.
 1. if the preview looks good when using `mkdocs serve`, submit a pull request.

-for more in depth features, see the [MkDocs official getting started guide](https://www.mkdocs.org/getting-started/)
+for more in depth features, see the [MkDocs-material guide](https://squidfunk.github.io/mkdocs-material/reference/)